US opens safety probe into Boeing after Alaska Airlines incident

 “We’re going to want to know what broke down in our gauntlet of inspections, what broke down in the original work that allowed for that escape to happen,” Calhoun said.

-The affected door plug panel is used to fill an unneeded emergency exit in planes, and National Transportation Safety Board investigators have suggested that the part was not affixed adequately.
+The affected door plug panel is used to fill an unneeded emergency exit in planes, and NTSB investigators have suggested that the part was not affixed adequately.

+The FAA has been working with Boeing on inspection instructions for the 737 MAX 9 planes before they can be returned to service.

+Alaska has canceled flights on the aircraft through Saturday, January 13, resulting in between 110 and 150 flight cancellations per day, the company said Wednesday.